Email subscription form header

 Expecting house guests soon?
 Don’t stress!
 Let me help you with this 10 Item Checklist to Prepare Your Home for Overnight Guests!

-I am a frequent house guest when I visit my family on the east coast and have hosted others in my home.
+I am a frequent house guest when I visit my family on the East Coast and have hosted others in my home.
 This ultimate checklist aims to help you prepare your home for overnight guests.

 Navigate This Article